 Ph.D. in Clinical Psychology Admissions Information/Requirements

-Dr. Peggy Andover, Dr. Rachel Annunziato, Dr. Natasha Burke, Dr. Christopher Conway, Dr. Keith Cruise, Dr. Dean McKay, Dr. Haruka Minami, Dr. Elizabeth Raposa, Dr. Andrew Rasmussen, Dr. Barry Rosenfeld, Dr. Amy Roy, Dr. Molly Zimmerman
+Dr. Peggy Andover, Dr. Rachel Annunziato, Dr. Natasha Burke, Dr. Christopher Conway, Dr. Keith Cruise, Dr. Dean McKay, Dr. Haruka Minami, Dr. Elizabeth Raposa, Dr. Andrew Rasmussen, Dr. Monica Rivera Mindt, Dr. Barry Rosenfeld, Dr. Amy Roy, Dr. Molly Zimmerman

 Applying to the Doctoral Program

 Students are admitted to the CPDP within the Psychology Department rather than to a faculty member's lab.
-However, students interested in working with a particular faculty member are strongly encouraged to indicate this interest in their admission materials, as the vast majority of students enter the program with a clearly identified mentor (See FAQ).
-Students are welcome to work with other faculty members connected a Major Area of Study or based on student interest in faculty research activities that extend beyond the research of their primary faculty mentor.
+However, students interested in working with a particular faculty member are strongly encouraged to indicate this interest in their admission materials, as the vast majority of students enter the program with a clearly identified mentor (See FAQ page that provides additional information on the mentors and major areas of study as well as other commonly asked questions about the CPDP admission process).
+Students are welcome to work with other faculty members connected to a Major Area of Study or based on student interest in faculty research activities that extend beyond the research of their primary faculty mentor.
 We support this flexibility recognizing that student interests can change during their time in the program.

 Applicants considering applying to the CPDP are encouraged to review student admission, outcomes, and other data contained here.
-While number of applicants varies, the CPDP routinely receives between 500 to 600 applications annually.
-From these applications, faculty interview approximately 60 applicants and generally admit between 8 to 10 students each year.
+While number of applicants varies, the CPDP routinely receives between 500 to 600 applications annually with this number trending upward during the 2020-2021 application cycle.
+From these applications, faculty interview approximately 60 applicants and generally admit between 7 to 10 students each year.